dcuartielles/Old_School_IoT/2020_Ironland/README.md

 * One computer, I run Linux, but this code will work in other OSs
 * BEWARE: if you have a restrictive firewall you might have to configure the port 8025 TCP/IP to be open for data

+## Disclaimer

+The code includes the password to the WiFi in the camping ...
+I left it in there for you to have one more reason to come by ... free WiFi!

 ## Credits

 * S. Mistry: websockets code, ENV library